ncdcommunity/Arduino_Library_TSL2571_Light_to_Digital_Converter_Sensor/README.md

 The TSL2571 has a number of settings, which can be configured based on user requirements.

-1.One shot mode:The following command is used to DISABLE the one shot mode..
+1.Accessing time setting:The following command is used to set the accessing time.

             tsl.setATime(ATIME_2_72MS);                 // Cycles: 1, Time: 2.72 ms Max Count: 1024

-2.Wait time setting:The following command is used to set the wait timek..
+2.Wait time setting:The following command is used to set the wait time.

             tsl.setWTime(WTIME_1);                      // Wait Time: 1, Time (WLONG = 0): 2.72 ms Time (WLONG = 1):  0.032 sec